 Frank’s aim is to create a “Genuine Learning and Training Experience” for engineering students so they develop the basic skills for becoming technopreneurial wealth creators in start-up industries.
 This noble aim can only work if you choose students who possess an intuitive ‘nouse’ (instinct) for engineering and you don’t know this ability until it is assessed by getting students involved with building robots and machines.
 Primarily, this experience centres on a ‘researching-designing-making-programming-testing-of-real-working-robots-and-machines’ experience and you can see students doing this in the clips below.
 Some educators call it the CDIO experience, i.e.’Conceive-Design-Implement-Operate’.

 Frank starts by teaching students how to make robots and smart products/machines from cut and glued cardboard and you can see this innovative teaching style in his new co-authored book on project-based learning entitled, ‘Creating Precision Robots’ now available on Amazon….

-Oh and another thing, when students build these robots, they become some pretty hot-shot model-makers
+Oh and another thing, when students build these robots, some of them become pretty hot-shot model-makers

 There’s another newly published book just available by Frank and co-author Y.J.Lin.
 The book is concerned with teaching students to programme locomotion patterns for driver-less autonomous electric wheeled, legged and hybrid vehicles such as an omnidirectional hexapod (six-legged) robot that includes programming its ‘central pattern generator’.
 The book is called ‘Precision Programming of Roving Robots’ and is now available on Amazon, just click on link below…